 Prior to occupation of the building a Fire Safety Certificate must be given to the Principal Certifier.

 A Fire Safety Certificate is a certificate that is submitted by the building owner, which certifies that each of the specified essential fire safety measures listed in the Fire Safety Schedule have been installed in the building or on the land and that those measures are capable of operating to the performance standard listed in the Fire Safety Schedule.

 A Fire Safety Certificate must be submitted prior to the issue of an Occupation Certificate.

 WHO IS RESPONSIBLE FOR CERTIFICATION?

-Under the requirements of the Environmental Planning and Assessment Regulation 2000, the owner of the building must ensure that each of the measures have been assessed by a properly qualified person, and then forward a copy of the Fire Safety Certificate to Council and the NSW Fire Brigades.
+Under the requirements of the Environmental Planning and Assessment Regulation 2000, the owner of the building must ensure that each of the measures have been assessed by an Accredited Practitioner (Fire Safety) or Registered Certifier, and then forward a copy of the Fire Safety Certificate to Council and the NSW Fire Brigades.
 A copy of the statement or certificate must also be prominently displayed in the building.